Coinward/messenger-app-ios/README.md

-## Mesibo Messenger for iOS
+## 150 Messenger for iOS
-Mesibo Messenger is an open-source app with real-time messaging, voice and video call features.
-This repo contains the source code for Mesibo Messenger App for iOS.
-The GitHub repository for Android version is [here](https://github.com/mesibo/messenger-app-android).
+150 Messenger is an open-source app with real-time messaging, voice and video call features.
+This repo contains the source code for 150 Messenger App for iOS.
+The GitHub repository for Android version is [here](https://github.com/150/messenger-app-android).

 ### Features
 - One-on-one messaging and Group chat